The Auto Accident Claims Process in Colorado

 Regardless of the specifics of a given crash, it is extremely likely that a great deal of interaction with insurance company personnel will be required in order to achieve an appropriate outcome that covers unexpected medical bills, repair costs and other categories of loss.
-Considering that such negotiations are rarely simple, it is important for those harmed in Colorado auto accidents to secure the assistance of a knowledgeable injury lawyer.
+Considering that such negotiations are rarely simple, it is important for those harmed in Colorado auto accidents to secure the assistance of a knowledgeable Denver car accident lawyer.
 Jeremy Rosenthal understands the intricacies of the claims process and stands ready to do everything possible to obtain maximum possible compensation for his clients.

 Colorado Auto Insurance Fundamentals

 In the immediate aftermath of a vehicle crash, it is extremely important that victims contact law enforcement officials as well as their insurance carrier to report the event.
 For certain types of minor accidents, this may be sufficient to get the ball rolling and facilitate a prompt, fair payout of claims.
 However, in more complex cases, it is far more likely that the relevant insurer will begin to drag their feet and question the true amount of damages involved.